kayleedirecto/RocketryApogeePredictor/README.md

 #### 2. Implementing a graphical user interface (GUI)

 Currently, the variables to create the necessary data frame and the variables describing the rocket and launch parameters must be manually changed in each file for each simulation run.
-Moving forward, it would be ideal to implement a GUI for easier user access, where users can simply input all rocket and launch parameters, run the simulation, then view the resulting plots.
+Moving forward, it would be ideal to implement a GUI for easier usage, where users can simply input all rocket and launch parameters, run the simulation, then view the resulting plots.

 #### 3. Creating a full trajectory path simulation